Denys-Lytvynenko/react-credit-card/README.md

 Reusable card component with auto payment system detection and ability of customization card view.

+# Auto detection of payment system

+Implemented auto detection of payment system by using https://lookup.binlist.net/ API. <br>
+On typing of first 4-6 digits of card number API call occurs to detect payment system.
+After receiving of successful response from the API you can see payment system logo at the top right corner of the front card.

+# Supported payment systems

+-   4149 - Visa
+-   5168 - Mastercard
+-   6222 - Unionpay
+-   3782 - AMEX
+-   60110 - Discover

 # Run project

 1. First of all you need to install dependencies from npm: